KatherineMichel/python-and-django-resources/README.md

 https://www.python.org/doc/essays/list2str/ | Python Patterns - An Optimization Anecdote | Python.org

+https://twitter.com/randal_olson/status/958389805259214849 | Randy Olson on Twitter: "One of the major reasons that #Python has been so successful is because it's an easy language to develop in and understand.
+Even if Python is sometimes slower than other languages, programmer time is always more expensive than compute time. https://t.co/x3rJHLrmvK #programming… https://t.co/TYhF2J4vfJ" https://developers.redhat.com/blog/2017/11/16/speed-python-using-rust/ | Speed up your Python using Rust - RHD Blog

 https://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/ | Why Python is Slow: Looking Under the Hood | Pythonic Perambulations

 https://github.com/python/performance/blob/master/README.rst | performance/README.rst at master · python/performance